mcostalba/Stockfish/Readme.md

 documentation for your GUI of choice for information about how to use Stockfish with it.

-This version of Stockfish supports up to 128 CPUs.
+This version of Stockfish supports up to 128 CPU cores.
 The engine defaults to one search thread, so it is therefore recommended to inspect the value of the *Threads* UCI parameter, and to make sure it equals the number of CPU cores on your computer.